shekharsikku/synchronous-chat/readme.md

 ## **Synchronous Chat - Realtime Chat Application**

 Built with the `MERN Stack, Socket.IO, Tailwind CSS & ShadcnUI`.
-It enable the user for chat, share files with other user in realtime.
+It enables the user for chat, share files with other user in realtime.

 ### **Key Features**